hershaw/data-science-101/README.md

 [Sign up](https://github.com/join) for a GitHub account if you don't already have one.
 Really, it's quite useful.

+Note: if looking for a docker smaller footprint jump to the end.

 ### Step 1 - Install dependencies

 Follow each of the links to download and install.